Requirements for approved training and equipment

 Inspection of pesticide application equipment by inspectors from other EES Countries

-To become an authorized inspector in Sweden you need to be certified for use of plant protection products in Sweden.
+If you want to become an authorized inspector in Sweden you need to be certified for use of plant protection products in Sweden.

 If you are legally established and hold a certificate from another EEA country or Switzerland to use plant protection products, your qualifications can be recognized here.